sergiolepore/docker-ember/README.md

 }
 ```

+If you are using an Alpine version, replace all `"Chrome"` references with `"Chromium"`.

 ### I have a custom Dockerfile based on yours, and my `USER` is no longer root because of reason X. With tags between 2.16.0 and 3.0.0, `ember test -s` ends up showing an "operation not permitted" error.
 How do I make it work?

 Versions <= 3.0.0 of this image had a weird issue with Google Chrome and `USER` in the container.
 Using a non-root user required a HUGE [seccomp profile][docker-docs-seccomp] to be passed to your container with **EVERY SINGLE SYSCALL** Chrome will or might perform, otherwise it will explode in your face with "operation not permitted".